Safeguards for Grain Farmers Program frequently asked questions

 Learn more about compensation eligibility periods.

-• Sarah delivered grain to ABC Grain Company on September 1 and received a combined primary elevator receipt.
+- Sarah delivered grain on December 1 and received a combined primary elevator receipt

-• Tom delivered grain to ABC Grain Company on October 1 and received a combined primary elevator receipt and a cheque post-dated to day 25 (October 26)
+- Tom delivered grain on October 1 and received a combined primary elevator receipt and a cheque post-dated to day 25 (October 26)

 Learn more about compensation eligibility periods.